lbryio/spec/index.md

 URLs are human-readable references to claims.
 All URLs:

-1. must contain a name (see [Claim Properties](#claim-properties))
+1. must contain a name (see [Claim Properties](#claim-properties)), and
-2. and resolve to a single, specific claim for that name
+2. resolve to a single, specific claim for that name

 The ultimate purpose of much of the claim and blockchain design is to provide human-readable URLs that can be provably resolved by clients without a full copy of the blockchain (i.e. [Simplified Payment Verification](https://lbry.tech/glossary#spv) wallets).

-It is possible to write extremely short, human-readable and memorabl
+It is possible to write short, human-readable, and memorable URLs.

 #### Components